massalabs/massa/docs/technical-doc/storage.md

 Pools only reference operations and endorsements.

-The operation pool (resp. endorsement pool) has its own instance of `Storage` that owns local references to all the operations (resp. endorsements) currently in the pool.
+The operation pool (resp. endorsement pool) has its own instance of `Storage` that owns references to all the operations (resp. endorsements) currently in the pool.

 When sending a set of operations to the operation pool, simply use `PoolController::add_operations(storage)`.
 All the the operations that `storage: Storage` locally owns references to will be added to the operation pool.

 When sending a set of endorsements to the operation pool, simply use `PoolController::add_endorsements(storage)`.
 All the the endorsements that `storage: Storage` locally owns references to will be added to the endorsement pool.

-When an object is pruned from a pool, its local reference in that pool's storage instance is dropped.
+When an object is pruned from a pool, its reference in that pool's storage instance is dropped.

 When asking pool for a set of endorsements to create a block, use `PoolController::get_block_endorsements(..) -> (Vec<Option<EndorsementId>>, Storage)` where the returned `Vec` is used to keep the order of the endorsements for which references are owned in the returned `Storage` instance.